Exporting Contacts (CSV) #

 - Export all contacts with custom fields

-- Review target CRM’s import requirements
+- Review the target CRM’s import requirements

 - Map PloverCRM fields to target fields